-The 'Mix & Match' activity is a dynamic exercise that encourages students to engage in active learning by exchanging knowledge and ideas.
+The 'Mix & exchange' activity is a dynamic exercise that encourages students to engage in active learning by exchanging knowledge and ideas.
 By moving around and sharing information with different classmates, students enhance their understanding of the lesson content and develop their communication skills.
 This activity promotes collaboration, interaction, and deeper engagement in the learning process.

 - Activity goal